opetitprestataire/label-studio/docs/source/guide/plugin_examples.md

 ## Custom validation

-In this example, the script checks to ensure that the annotation does not include obscenity or disallowed words.
+In this example, the plugin checks to ensure that the annotation does not include obscenity or disallowed words.

-The following script displays a modal if a user tries to submit an annotation with the word “hate” added to any audio transcription.
+The following plugin displays a modal if a user tries to submit an annotation with the word “hate” added to any audio transcription.

 Note that this is a "soft" block, meaning that the user can dismiss the modal and still proceed.
 For an example of a "hard" block, see [Check that TextArea input is valid JSON](#Check-that-TextArea-input-is-valid-JSON) below.

 ![Screenshot of custom validation modal in Label Studio](/images/project/script_validation.png)

-#### Script
+#### Plugin

 ```javascript
 // Use Label Studio Interface to subscribe to events